 Floodlights must be provided to an average lux reading of at least 180.
-No single reading can be less than 100 lux nor less than one guarter of the highest reading so as to ensure an even spread of light.
+No single reading can be less than 100 lux nor less than one quarter of the highest reading so as to ensure an even spread of light.

-Reading shall be on a grid of 88 markings (8 across, 11 down) evenly spaced with the outside readings falling on the pitch boundary line.
+Reading shall be on a grid of 88 markings (8 across, 11 down) evenly spaced with the outside readings taken 2.5 metres inside from the touchline.
 The average of all the readings is taken to be the average illumination level in lux of the floodlighting installation.